icpc/live-v3/advanced.json.md

 ```

 `isHidden`: allows to hide a team or a group of teams from everywhere
-`isOutOfCompetition`: replaces team place with * sign, but still shows the team in testing queue, leaderboard and others.
+`isOutOfContest`: replaces team place with * sign, but still shows the team in testing queue, leaderboard and others.

 Also, you can create a template rule for medias, and it would be applied to all teams.